Seven Minute Frosting

 I grew up eating this cloud-like delectable frosting and I’ve been making it for decades.
-If you’ve never had Seven Minute Frosting, you don’t know what you’ve been missing!
+If you’ve never had it, you don’t know what you’ve been missing!
 You might think this yummy frosting is hard to make but it’s not.
 I’m going to show you just how easy it is to make, and the secret to making it perfect every time!

-First I’ll explain why this frosting is called “Seven Minute” frosting and hopefully answer any questions you might have about this recipe.
-I’m going back to the original way Seven Minute Frosting was made and how I still make it today.
+First I’ll explain why this frosting is called “Seven Minute” and hopefully answer any questions you might have about this recipe.
+I’m going back to the original way it was made back in the day and how I still make it today.

-Seven Minute Frosting starts by making a simple syrup of sugar and water and combining it with egg whites.
-Once the simple syrup is made, the syrup gets transferred to a mixing bowl and beat with a whisk attachment for “seven” minutes, after which time the frosting has almost tripled in volume and it’s glossy and forms perfect peaks.
+It starts by making a simple syrup of sugar and water and combining it with egg whites.
+Once the simple syrup is made, the mixture gets transferred to a mixing bowl and beat with a whisk attachment for “seven” minutes, after which time the frosting has almost tripled in volume and it’s glossy and forms perfect peaks.

 If you add granulated sugar directly to a mixing bowl with egg whites and beat it, you’ll end up with a grainy textured frosting.
 The sugar will be combined with the egg whites but it will not dissolve and will result in a very grainy texture.
 Therefore, to eliminate this problem we make a “simple syrup”.

 What is the difference between “simple” & “rich” syrup?